Skip to main content

 Poster Support

-Instructors: Complete one form for each conference or event for which you will be sponsoring student work.
-Include all student projects you will sponsor for the event/ conference on a single form.
+Poster printing requests must be initiated by your sponsoring instructor.
+Instructors, complete one form for each conference or event.
+Include all student projects you will sponsor on a single form.
 If you have students who are working in groups, list only ONE lead student per poster.
-The lead student will receive detailed instructions on the submission process, and be responsible for submitting the electronic file for printing and for picking the poster up from the library once it is printed.
-You will receive a confirmation with the poster submission date and pick up date.
-Poster printing requires a minimum of a 2 week lead time.
+They will receive detailed instructions on the submission process.
+You'll receive a confirmation with the poster submission date and pick up date.
+Poster printing requires a minimum of a two-week lead time.

 Request Poster Printing

-Planning Your Poster
+How to Plan Your Poster

-• If there are poster content requirements like specific sections, funding/ sponsor information or conference logos.
+• If there are poster content requirements like specific sections, funding/sponsor information or conference logos.

-• The following sections are commonly found on a poster, but they may vary by discipline and/ or project scope.
+The following sections are commonly found on a poster, but they may vary by discipline and/or project scope.
 Check in with your instructor if you are unsure of which sections to include.

 • Title